-Dudbridge Bridge & Locks
+Dudbridge Bridge and Locks

 Dudbridge Bridge & Locks OS Map c1880 (National Library of Scotland)